feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "ef5620da-0cea-4279-8df9-8daa83c990b9"
+#> [1] "b34d385c-bfc6-432e-92f2-0404e6b60307"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer
+#> Layer your blue Calvin Klein shirt with a tailored dark or neutral coat, add a
-#> (like gray, navy, or beige), add a scarf that incorporates blue or pink tones,
+#> scarf that complements both blue and pink, and finish with smart footwear for a
-#> and finish with smart shoes and a tailored coat for a cohesive winter look.
+#> cohesive winter look.
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "980946b7-3a55-4426-9d87-bbc5c4a32060"
+#> [1] "d3ce8014-f884-4ac8-a375-b54fe5811a2b"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and a
+#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
-#> warm coat, complemented by appropriate winter accessories, to create a stylish
+#> add a warm coat, then complete the look with complementary accessories and
-#> and cohesive look.
+#> footwear suitable for winter.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer
+#> Layer your blue Calvin Klein shirt with a tailored dark or neutral coat, add a
-#> (like gray, navy, or beige), add a scarf that incorporates blue or pink tones,
+#> scarf that complements both blue and pink, and finish with smart footwear for a
-#> and finish with smart shoes and a tailored coat for a cohesive winter look.
+#> cohesive winter look.
 ```

 ## Agents Dialog